Kansas Senate President, GoCreate director announces Republican campaign for governor

 Since 2021, Masterson has held the highest position in the Kansas Senate as its president.
 He said that in the Senate, he reduced $2 billion in state taxes, advocated for the prohibition of transgender healthcare for minors and the exclusion of “men from women’s sports.”

 His objectives also include eliminating “woke left ideology from our college campuses.”
-Previously, he publicly supported ICE, participating in a pro-ICE rally with Kris Kobach in 2018.
+Previously, he publicly supported Immigration and Customs Enforcement, participating in a pro-ICE rally with Kris Kobach in 2018, where Kobach vowed to end in-state tuition for undocumented immigrants at Kansas universities.

 Masterson has served as the director of GoCreate, a 20,000 square-foot maker space on the Innovation Campus, since its opening in 2017.